Why Christendom College Rejects Federal Funding

-- There is no evidence to suggest that the billions of dollars of federal student aid given each year has increased the quality of education, enhanced economic growth, or resulted in greater income equality.
+- There is no evidence to suggest that the billions of dollars of federal student aid given each year have increased the quality of education, enhanced economic growth, or resulted in greater income equality.

-Christendom College Remains Uniquely Free to Say NO
+Christendom College Remains Free to Say NO

 Catholic Colleges must be free to transmit the faith through their institution

-- The Church has always taught that She must be free to transmit the Faith, including through educational institutions
+- The Church has always taught that She must be free to transmit the Faith, including through educational institutions.

 - In Dignitatis Humanae, the Second Vatican Council stated that “the social nature of man and the very nature of religion afford the foundation of the right of men freely to hold meetings and to establish educational, cultural, charitable and social organizations, under the impulse of their own religious sense.”